Leo Elter

-Leo William "Ducky" Elter (October 21, 1929 – August 23, 2008) was an American football running back in the National Football League (NFL) for the Pittsburgh Steelers and Washington Redskins.
+Leo William "Ducky" Elter (October 21, 1929 – August 23, 2008) was an American professional football running back in the National Football League (NFL) for the Pittsburgh Steelers and Washington Redskins.

 Early life

 Elter was born in Pittsburgh, Pennsylvania.
 He attended Shaler Area High School, where he played football and baseball.

 College career

 Elter started his college football career at Duquesne University, but then transferred to Villanova University after the Duquesne team disbanded for a short time.

 Military

 After graduating from college, Elter joined the United States Marine Corps and was recruited to play for the football team at Marine Corps Recruit Depot Parris Island.

 Professional career

 After being discharged by the Marines, he was signed by Art Rooney, founder of the Pittsburgh Steelers.
 During his seven-year career in the NFL, he played four seasons with the Steelers (1953–1954 and 1958–1959) and three with the Washington Redskins (1955–1957), rushing for a total of 1,380 yards and catching passes for a total of 556 yards.
 He was named to the Pro Bowl in 1956.